We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Without a thermometer

 If you don’t have a thermometer, there are less accurate ways you can diagnose a fever.

 Touch is the most popular method, but it’s also the least accurate.
 This is especially the case if you’re self-diagnosing.

-When using touch to diagnose a fever in someone else, touch your own skin first, then compare the two temperatures.
+When using touch to diagnose a fever in someone else, touch your own skin first, then touch the other person to compare the two temperatures.
 If the other person is a lot hotter than you, they may have a fever.

 You have a fever if your rectal temperature is 100.4°F (38°C) or your oral temperature is 100°F (37.8°C).
 In adults and children over 3 months, a temperature of 102.2°F (39°C) or higher is considered a high fever.

-If your baby is 0 to 3 months old and has a rectal temperature of 100.4°F (38°C), seek immediate medical help.
+If your baby is up to 3 months old and has a rectal temperature of 100.4°F (38°C), seek immediate medical help.
 Fevers in young babies can be very serious.